endash/endash.github.io/_posts/2016-06-14-all-i-want-for-wwdc-is-storyboard-placeholders.markdown

 }
 {% endhighlight %}

 And never worry about it again.
-Your controllers that need access to the MOC magically get access, WITHOUT the previous controller having to care or have access to the MOC itself.
+Your controllers that need access to the MOC magically get access, ***without*** the previous controller having to care about or have access to the MOC itself.